FINRA Arbitration vs Court Litigation: Which Path Is Right for Your Investment Dispute?

 Understanding how often investors succeed in each forum helps set realistic expectations for your case.
 FINRA provides detailed statistics on arbitration outcomes that offer valuable insights.

-According to FINRA’s 2024 data, 84% of customer arbitration cases closed through either settlement or paid damages.
+According to FINRA’s 2025 data, customer cases closed through several different categories, including direct settlement, mediation, withdrawal, hearing award, and other procedural outcomes.
+Those categories should not be collapsed into a single “success rate.”
 When examining cases that went to a full hearing and arbitrator decision:

 Regular Hearings